SBComm/sb/README.md

 # Stony Brook University
 ## Communications Web Repo

-Code base for 2014-and-newer University web projects produced by the Office of Communications.
+Code base for 2014-and-newer University web projects produced by the Office of Communications at SUNY Stony Brook.

 ## Folder Structure